 A library’s classification system determines an item’s physical location on the shelf.
 Each item in the library is assigned to one general “class” of knowledge in the classification system.
 Items of the same class or similar classes are shelved together.
 The classification is indicated by a call number, usually placed on the outside of an item (e.g. a label on a book’s spine).

-X̱wi7x̱wa Library uses a British Columbia variant of the Brain Deer Classification System, developed by Kahnawake librarian Brian Deer in the 1970s for the National Indian Brotherhood (now the Assembly of First Nations).
+X̱wi7x̱wa Library uses a British Columbia variant of the Brian Deer Classification System, developed by Kahnawake librarian Brian Deer in the 1970s for the National Indian Brotherhood (now the Assembly of First Nations).
 To learn more about Brian Deer, this article by Jean Weihs was published in tribute to him shortly after he died in 2019.
+You might also check out the Indigenous Librarianship LibGuide for additional resources about the classification system.

 X̱wi7x̱wa Library’s modified Brian Deer Classification System was developed by founding librarian Gene Joseph (Wet’suwet’en – Nadleh Whut’en).